AI Enhanced Lenses

 • … and on and on

-2. The Solution: “DIGITAL” lenses!
+2. The Solution: “DIGITAL” Lenses!

 A Bug’s Eye Approach

-A “digital” lens is a lens that places “micro-curves” all over the lens (almost like how a bug’s eye may appear).
-Instead of one large smooth curve, you create micro curves for refined light bending.
-This was known for a long time, but there wasn’t a way to actually grind those micro-variations onto the lens surfaces until digital tech could catch up to theory (hence the name “Digital” lenses).
+• This was known for a long time, but there wasn’t a way to actually grind those micro-variations onto the lens surfaces until digital tech could catch up to theory (hence the name “Digital” lenses).

-Better Tech Has Arrived!
+Better Tech Finally Arrived

-3. Refinement and Adaptation through AI
+3. Refinement through AI

-AIs are a great tool for solving problems because they can mimic some of our problem solving approaches, like pouring over given data (just like we do) and considering how pertinent variables are related (just like we do) and then they look for patterns and statistically relevant information and re-feed it back into the data to update the analysis (just like we do)… except they do it FAST.
-And not only fast, they can do it while “holding in their head” many MANY more variables and points of data.
+• AIs can pour over given data (just like we do) and consider how pertinent variables are related (just like we do) and then they look for patterns and statistically relevant information and re-feed it back into the data to update the analysis (just like we do).

-• Specific measurements from the patient and how they relate to the average
+• Specific measurements from the patient and how they relate to the average population

 • The age of this patient, and therefore their typical pupil size